davidar/peruse/test/nytimes-history.md

 Some who were there said the shooting occurred during morning announcements, and the initial shots could be heard over the school’s public address system.
 The bodies of those killed were still in the school as of 10 p.m.
 Friday.

 Law enforcement officials offered no hint of what {++had ++}motivated Mr. Lanza.
 It was also unclear, one investigator said, why Mr. Lanza — after shooting his mother to death inside her home — drove her car to the school and slaughtered the children.
 “I don’t think anyone knows the answers to those questions at this point,” the official said.
-As for a possible motive, he added, {~~“We~>“we~~} don’t know much for sure.”
+As for a possible motive, he added, “{~~We~>we~~} don’t know much for sure.”

 F.B.I. agents interviewed his brother, Ryan Lanza, in Hoboken, N.J.
 His father, Peter Lanza, who was divorced from Nancy Lanza, was also questioned, one official said.